Prof Esther May - ACDHS CHAIR

-Western Sydney University (WSU), Sydney
+Western Sydney University (WSU), New South Wales

 Prior to joining WSU in 2006, Gregory Kolt was Associate Dean (Research), Professor of Health Science, and Founder and Director of the Centre for Physical Activity and Nutrition Research in the Faculty of Health and Environmental Sciences at Auckland University of Technology, New Zealand.

 Gregory has an academic background that spans several disciplines, including physiotherapy, psychology, sport and exercise science, and education.
 He holds a PhD in Psychology, and has worked extensively in psychology and physiotherapy in academic, research, and practice settings in Australia and New Zealand.
 His research is recognised internationally.
 He has been successful in securing $5.65 million in research grant funding, and has published several books and book chapters, and around 150 journal publications.
 He is a recognised senior academic leader and manager with extensive experience in university settings, including achievements in significant change processes.
 His leadership across the broad science, human science, and health science disciplines has led to the significant expansion, growth, and strengthening of these areas in his current role at WSU, and in his prior role in Auckland.

 Prof Helen McCutcheon

 Helen McCutcheon commenced at Curtin in May 2019 as the DPVC Faculty of Health Sciences, prior to this she was Head: School of Nursing, Midwifery and Social Work at UQ.
 Before returning to Australia in mid-2015 Helen was the Executive Dean at the Florence Nightingale Faculty of Nursing and Midwifery and Vice Principal International for Health at King’s College London.